gventino/bloom-filter-go/README.md

 * Stress testing
 * Write proper tests
-* Test it with and database
+* Test it with a database
 * Build bloom filter variations for different data types
 * Create a proper bloom filter generic interface